methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-12-29-ansible-debian-based-gotchas-part-1.md

     - Ansible
   redirect_from:
     - /ansible-debian-based-gotchas-part-1
-toc: true
-toc_label: "Contents"
-excerpt: "As I am currently running through some Docker setups between Debian Jessie and Ubuntu Trusty using Ansible I ran into a few gotchas.
-Now I would have..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 As I am currently running through some Docker setups between Debian Jessie and Ubuntu Trusty using Ansible I ran into a few gotchas.
 Now I